Word of Life Bible Church: Television

 The church's weekly services are broadcast on African Broadcasting Network, as well as local channels in Nigeria and through a live internet feed.
 Hour of Deliverance is the television ministry of Word of Life Bible Church.
 It airs thrice a day, seven days a week, and is available in over 95 percent of Nigeria and in most other nations across Africa, Asia and Europe.
 The broadcast features Ayo and Helen's sermons.

 Education

 Several educational institutions are associated with the church, including Eagle Heights International Schools, a Bible school called International School of Ministry - a private Christian college located in Warri, Nigeria.
 This college offer diplomas in Bible and ministry-related studies.
 In addition, the church in May 2014, started construction of its university called Eagle Heights University located in Omadino, Delta.

-Major Events
+Major events

 Jubilee Word Festival

 This is the major conference hosted by Word of Life Bible Church every year in November.
 The conference is uniquely tag with a theme with which the church runs with throughout the following year.
 Jubilee Word Festival marks the end of the church year.

 Let God Arise

-Let God Arise is a conference that runs through out the month of August, with different guest speakers.
-It has been going on every year since it begun.
+Let God Arise is a conference that runs throughout the month of August, with different guest speakers.
+It has been going on every year since it began.